Netanyahu orders Israeli army to carry out "powerful strikes" in Gaza, accusing Hamas of violating ceasefire

 Tzarfati's family said in a statement that this is the third time "we have been forced to open Ofir's grave and rebury our son."

 In exchange for 15 dead hostages returned from Gaza since the ceasefire began, Israel has handed back to Gaza 195 Palestinian bodies.
-The last 20 living hostages were returned to Israel at the start of the ceasefire, and in exchange, Israel freed roughly 2,000 Palestinian prisoners.
+The last 20 living hostages were returned to Israel at the start of the ceasefire, and in exchange, Israel freed roughly 2,000 Palestinian prisoners and detainees.

 Earlier Tuesday, Israeli authorities said they had killed three Palestinian militants during an operation in the northern part of the occupied West Bank, the latest action in Israel's stepped-up military activity in the territory since the Oct.
 7, 2023, Hamas attack.